We are proud to be supported by an amazing team of volunteers who have been at the heart of our work for over 100 years.

 Over 200 volunteers generously give up their time to support us across all areas of our work, taking on a diverse range of roles and helping us to deliver our services to over 2,000 blind and sight impaired children and adults.
 In June 2021 we were honoured with the prestigious Queen’s Award for Voluntary Service – the highest award a voluntary group can receive in the UK – along with a ‘Special Recognition – Covid 19′ Commendation, recognising the outstanding work by volunteer groups and their impactful support to the community in response to the pandemic.

 In 2020 volunteers offered over 1,000 hours which included over 5000 phone calls to members; offering a listening ear and helping people with sight loss to stay active and feel less isolated during a difficult and uncertain time.

-Club Leaders and helpers, Sighted Guides, Car drivers and Minibus drivers, Support Centre volunteers, Befriending volunteers, Fundraising & Events volunteers, Box Wardens, Watch Repairs and Gardening volunteers.
+Examples of Volunteering opportunities with us include: Club Leaders and helpers, Sighted Guides, Minibus drivers, Car Drivers, Support Centre volunteers, Fundraising & Events volunteers, Gardening volunteers and so much more.